Select Department

 A modern all-in-one DJ controller contains everything you need to mix and record music (except for a laptop), and options are available anywhere from $100 to over $3000.

-The controller market continues to grow, and DJs may choose among the options which fit their budget, workflow, and preferred software.
+The controller market continues to grow, and DJs may choose among the options that fit their budget, workflow, and preferred software.
 This is wonderful news, but it can make for a tough decision!

 Turntables / Vinyl Setup